redhat-best-practices-for-k8s/test-network-function/README.md

 ## Dependencies

-At a minimum, the following dependencies must be installed *prior* to running `make dependencies`.
+At a minimum, the following dependencies must be installed *prior* to running `make deps-install`.

 Dependency|Minimum Version
 ---|---